RileyShort1/cs158a/a3/README.md

 Run each instance of the "myleprocess.py" script with two command line arguments -
 The full path of the config file and the path and/or name of the log file you want
 the program to create.
 These two arguments are optional, without providing them,
-the program will default to looking for the a "config.txt" file in the working directory
+the program will default to looking for a "config.txt" file in the working directory
 and creating a generic "log.txt" file in the working directory.